Honor the middle of the week and all things Wednesday-related using these fun and wonderful Wednesday writing prompts for students.

 - During recess, you witness a young child being bullied.
 What’s your first reaction?
 Would you get involved?
 Explain your thinking.

 - You didn’t study for your spelling test but have found a way to view your word list during the test.
 Do you spy or take the honest route?
 Explain.

 - For the next field trip, you can either take the bus or ride with your parents to the destination.
 Which option do you choose and why?

 - Would you rather be absent on a Wednesday or a Friday?
 Explain.

 - Someone is giving away a healthy, playful kitten for free.
 However, there’s a homeless and malnourished kitten hanging around your home that needs a good family.
 Which kitten do you choose and why?

 - For summer vacation, you can have a stay-cation (stay at home and do whatever) or head out for a month-long road trip.
 Which do you choose and why?

 - You see the new student eating alone at lunch.
 Would you invite him or her to sit with you and your friends?
 Why or why not?

 - Compose three What Would You Do?
 Wednesday writing prompts.

-Now you have a treasure-trove of Wednesday writing prompts to use during writer’s workshop, as bell work, for homework, or as early finisher activities.
+Now you have a treasure-trove of Wednesday-themed writing prompts to use for a variety of writing activities.